After the rebellion, how well will Putin carry on his rule?

 And Abbas Gallyamov, a former Putin speechwriter now in exile, argues that “a negotiating Putin is not Putin.
 He is a person who suppressed all opposition.
 Taking into account that presidential elections are to be held next year, we may well see a project to anoint a successor to Putin, since his reputation has been greatly diminished.”

-But others maintain that contemporary Russians, especially older ones who have already experienced the Soviet collapse and the ensuing chaos, prize stability above all.
+But others maintain that contemporary Russians, especially older ones who already experienced the Soviet collapse and the ensuing chaos, prize stability above all.
 They say that most Russians will not be disappointed that Mr. Putin defused a dangerous challenge by peaceful means, and at least his short-term position may well be strengthened.

-Even though Mr. Prigozhin rose up against Moscow’s authority – importantly, a challenge which no military or civilians joined him in – he and his men are still regarded by most Russians as patriots who recently won a key battle for Russia in Bakhmut, and violent measures against them might have turned them into martyrs.
+Even though Mr. Prigozhin rose up against Moscow’s authority – importantly, a challenge that no military or civilians joined him in – he and his men are still regarded by most Russians as patriots who recently won a key battle for Russia in Bakhmut, and violent measures against them might have turned them into martyrs.

 “I can’t really see how this outcome of the crisis somehow weakens Putin,” says Sergei Strokan, a columnist with the business daily Kommersant.
 “In a critical moment Putin stepped in and was able to find a nonviolent exit strategy very quickly.
 Whether you like Putin or not, he proved to be a successful crisis manager in this sticky situation.
 It was the happiest possible outcome, and it puzzles me that many people want to see it as a demonstration of weakness.
 What would have been disastrous for Putin, and Russia, would be the spectacle of Wagner forces in a pitched battle with the Russian army.”

 Denis Volkov, director of the Levada Center, Russia’s only independent polling agency, says it’s too soon to judge.
-But Mr. Prigozhin’s rash actions, which led to the death of 12 Russian helicopter pilots he claimed were attacking his men, have probably cost him in public standing.
+But Mr. Prigozhin’s rash actions, which led to the deaths of 12 Russian helicopter pilots he claimed were attacking his men, have probably cost him in public standing.

 “In recent months, after Prigozhin’s victory in Bakhmut, a lot of people saw him as a truth-telling, successful military leader struggling against incompetence and corruption,” Mr. Volkov says.
 “But the mutiny has certainly undermined his reputation, and his rating is falling.”